grosenberg/Fluentmark/README.md

 # FluentMark

-A full-featured Eclipse-based Markdown editing environment.
+A full-featured Markdown editing environment for Eclipse.

 ## Features